yoshidayasutaka/mcp/src/terraform-mcp-server/awslabs/terraform_mcp_server/static/MCP_INSTRUCTIONS.md

 # Terraform MCP Server Instructions

-## Overview

 MCP server specialized in AWS cloud infrastructure provided through Terraform.
-I help you create, understand, optimize, and execute Terraform configurations for AWS using security-focused development practices.
+I help you create, understand, optimize, and execute Terraform Or Terragrunt configurations for AWS using security-focused development practices.

 ## How to Use This Server (Required Workflow)